interactivetech/EEL4742LabExcercises/README.md

 # EEL4742 Lab Excercises
-This is a repository of the EEL4742 course lab coding exercises I co-completed on the MSP-EXP430G2 development board, written in C and Assembly
+This is a repository of the EEL4742 Embedded Systems course lab coding exercises I co-completed on the MSP-EXP430G2 development board, written in C and Assembly

 There are 4 labs, and each lab contains: